-Refrigerant dehumidifiers work well in areas of high humidity and when temperatures are above freezing, around 5-30℃.
+Refrigerant models work well in areas of high humidity and when temperatures are above freezing, around 5-30℃.
 A refrigerant dehumidifier would be ideal for a loft or attic that does not tend to be too cold at any time during the year.

-Desiccant dehumidifiers are more effective in colder temperatures and can work in temperatures below 0℃.
+Desiccant models are more effective in colder temperatures and can work in temperatures below 0℃.
 A desiccant dehumidifier would be perfect for a loft or attic that is considerably colder than the rest of the property.
 These units need to vent water vapour out of the space - by use of ducting or exhaust, so access to the outside is required.

 Both refrigerant and desiccant dehumidifiers give out heat, which can war the area slightly.
 The heated air can collect more moisture so that the units can collect it more efficiently.
 However, desiccant units do tend to consume more energy than refrigerant models, so they are more expensive to run.

 We have an excellent range of domestic dehumidifiers for lofts and attics available.
 The Aerial AD110 is a wall-mounted, refrigerant dehumidifier that can be installed permanently.
 The AD110 has an automatic condensate pump so that the collected water can be forced out of the space via a hose, even if it has to travel upwards.
 If you only need a temporary drying solution, The Master DH 26 is a portable dehumidifiers, with convenient handles and vast operating temperature ranges.